Your Complete Guide to Maple Syrup in the Hudson Valley

 For all other visits: 59 Rider Hollow Road

-Join Tree Juice’s CSA and get your maple fix for the year at 10 percent off their retail price of half-gallons, full gallons, or even multiple gallons.
+Join Tree Juice’s CSA and get your maple fix for the year at a discounted price for half-gallons, full gallons, or even multiple gallons.
 During Maple Weekends you can tour their facilities and purchase hats, t-shirts, and their flavored syrups.
 Their personal favorite?
 Zesty lemon, which is great on blueberry pancakes and as a dip for fried chicken.

 The History of Maple Syrup

 As one of the few commercial maple syrup producers in Westchester and the southernmost commercial maple syrup producer in New York, they receive thousands of visitors during Maple Weekends.
 Take a tour, participate in tastings and demonstrations, stroll through the woods, or enjoy a pancake breakfast nearby at Hilltop Hanover.
 Their store is open on Saturdays and Sundays year-round, and weekdays by appointment.